Skip to product information

 Black Mulberry- King James (Chelsea)

-• Bare root trees can be pre-ordered from June but will only be delivered through winter 2024-5.
+• Bare root trees can be ordered now and will be delivered from December to March

 King James mulberry (also known as Chelsea) is derived from a tree that existed in the 17th century, in a garden in Swan Walk, which became the Chelsea Physic Garden, during the time of King James I. During the 1939/45 war the last remaining tree was about to be grubbed to make way for an air shelter when cuttings were taken and this variety has survived ever since in the trees of this name.